Back to Alaska

 What This Bill Does

-• Requires the state department to test all public water systems in Alaska for PFAS substances at least once a year.
+• Requires the department to test all public drinking water systems in Alaska at least once every year for perfluoroalkyl substances (PFAS) and polyfluoroalkyl substances.

 Who It Names or Affects